flhofer/docker_tutorial/#1_Container/README.md

 Returning to resource type 1, we can set these in the image file or at creation.
 A port for a web client can e.g., be set through the line `EXPOSE 80` and expose port 80.
 This sets the default port on the image side and makes it available on the configured network adapter.
 By default, Docker creates a virtual network with its own IP range.

-The port is then accessible in this network.
-As an example, let's try a default apache2 web server image.
+The port is then accessible on this network.
+As an example, let's try the default Apache web server image.

 ```sh
 docker run  httpd:latest
 ```
 This downloads the latest image and runs it locally.
 If you check the [Dockerfile of httpd][7], you can see that it contains `EXPOSE 80`.
 This tells us that this port is now available in the internal network.
-If you run it, the output of the console shows you the assigned IP of the web-server.
+If you run it, the console output shows the assigned IP of the web server.
 In my case, `172.17.0.2`.
-Putting this address in a Browser should give you the "It works" page.
+Entering this address in a browser should show the "It works" page.

 Now, this runs a simple web server, and we have no connection to the outside world yet.
-The port is accessible only for us.
-If we want to map it to be reachable from the outside, we can attach the port to the host with the -p flag.
-The use it as `-p <host>:<container>`.
-Running the following makes the web-server also available at your computer's IP.
+The port is accessible only locally.
+If we want to make it reachable from the outside, we can map the port to the host with the `-p` flag.
+Use it as `-p <host>:<container>`.
+Running the following makes the web server available at your computer's IP.

 ```sh
 docker run -p 80:80 httpd:latest